The Observer: 21st century

 On 27 February 2005, The Observer Blog was launched.
 In addition to the weekly Observer Magazine colour supplement which is still present every Sunday, for several years each issue of The Observer came with a different free monthly magazine.
 These magazines had the titles Observer Sport Monthly, Observer Music Monthly, Observer Woman and Observer Food Monthly.

-Content from The Observer is included in The Guardian Weekly for an international readership.

 The Observer followed its daily partner The Guardian and converted to Berliner format on Sunday 8 January 2006.

 The Observer was awarded the National Newspaper of the Year at the British Press Awards 2007.
 Editor Roger Alton stepped down at the end of 2007, and was replaced by his deputy, John Mulholland.

+The paper was banned in Egypt in February 2008 for publishing cartoons of the Islamic prophet Muhammad.

 In early 2010, the paper was restyled.
 An article on the paper's website previewing the new version stated that "The News section, which will incorporate Business and personal finance, will be home to a new section, Seven Days, offering a complete round-up of the previous week's main news from Britain and around the world, and will also focus on more analysis and comment."

 In July 2021, Ofcom announced that The Guardian continued to be the UK's most widely used newspaper website and app for news and had increased its audience share by 1% over the preceding year.
-23% of consumers, who used websites or apps for news, used The Guardian, which also hosts The Observer online content.
+23% of consumers, who used websites or apps for news, used The Guardian, which also then hosted The Observer online content.
 This compared to 22% for the Daily Mail website.

+Sale to Tortoise Media

+In September 2024, The Guardian revealed it was in talks to sell The Observer to news website Tortoise Media.
+Journalists at Guardian Media Group passed a vote to condemn the sale and passed a vote of no confidence in the newspaper’s owners, accusing it of betrayal amid concerns that the sale of the paper could harm the financial security of staff members.
+On 6 December 2024, it was announced that, despite 48 hours of strikes by journalists, the Observer deal with Tortoise was agreed in principle and would go ahead.
+The agreement included the Trust taking a significant stock position in the purchaser.
+The final sale price has not been disclosed.

+On 18 December 2024, Guardian Media and Tortoise Media closed the sale.
+A new website was launched on 25 April 2025 and the first print edition under the new owners appeared on 27 April 2025.

+It was announced that Lucy Rock, previously the paper's deputy editor, would be the new editor of The Observer.
+It was later clarified she is editor (print) reporting to the editor-in-chief, founder and major shareholder James Harding.